posthtml/posthtml-components/docs-src/md/introduction.md

 </div>
 ```

-By default the content is replaced, but you can also prepend or append the content, or keep the default content by not filling the slot.
+By default, the content is replaced, but you can also prepend or append the content, or keep the default content by not filling the slot.

 Add some default content in the component: